dot-home/gitcmd-abbrev/README.md

 The command names are generally selected to avoid collisions with command names from popular (and even some not-so-popular) packages.
-For example, we use `ggr` instead of `ggrep` to avoid conflicting with the GNU grep command from the MacOS Brew package.
+For example, we use `gg` instead of `ggrep` to avoid conflicting with the GNU grep command from the MacOS Brew package.

 Almost all commands take the same additional options as the underlying Git